2006 FIFA World Cup: Semi-finals

-Third place play-off
+Match for third place

 The hosts got three goals in 20 minutes in the second half with the help of 21-year-old left midfielder Bastian Schweinsteiger.
 His first goal beat the Portuguese goalkeeper Ricardo with pace over his head.
 Only 4 minutes later, Schweinsteiger's free kick 30 metres from the left of the penalty box, driven low across goal, was connected with Petit's knee to become an own goal for Portugal.
 The German did not stop, and netted his second goal, which swerved away to the keeper's left, in the 78th minute.
 Portugal were strong in possession but lacked punch in attack; unable to convert 57% possession into goals.
 Pauleta had two clear chances from 15 metres, but both times hit tame shots that did not trouble keeper Oliver Kahn, who was playing in his last match for the German national team.
 Portugal got a consolation goal with the help of substitute Luís Figo (also playing the final international game of his career), who almost immediately provided the precise distribution needed to unlock the German defence.
 A cross from the right wing on 88 minutes found fellow substitute Nuno Gomes at the far post, who dived in for the goal.
 The game ended 3–1, a result which gave the tournament hosts the bronze medals and left Portugal in fourth place.